cdapio/cdap/cdap-docs/developers-manual/source/pipelines/how-cdap-pipelines-work.rst

 instead of requiring the ongoing creation of specialized applications.
 The re-configurability and modularization of the application is exposed through plugins.
-CDAP provides its own, system-defined application templates, though new user-defined ones can be added that can use the DAG interface of the CDAP Application Studio.
-The application templates are configured using the CDAP Application Studio and deployed as applications into a Hadoop cluster.
+CDAP provides its own, system-defined application templates, though new user-defined ones can be added that can use the DAG interface of the CDAP Studio.
+The application templates are configured using the CDAP Studio and deployed as applications into a Hadoop cluster.

 Application templates consist of a definition of its different components |---| processing,